andreasabel/inCode/entry/introduction-to-singletons-1.md

 programming with singletons for phantom types, and then also into the wonderful world that is type-level programming!

-To me, before I began using the singletons library, I had all sorts of ad-hoc trickery everywhere, and every single thing I did at the type level was a bunch of one-off hacks and tricks.
+For me, before I began using the singletons library, I had all sorts of ad-hoc trickery everywhere, and every single thing I did at the type level was a bunch of one-off hacks and tricks.
 Once I found singletons, however, everything was revealed, and all became unified, neat, and tidy, utilizing the same mechanisms